kasbrudal/LostInTransition/README.md

 # Lost in tranlsation

-Lost in translation is a sign language translator website made in Angular framework.
+Lost in translation is a sign language translator website made in Angular framework by Jacob and Kasper.

 # Description